Classic Chocolate Chip Cookies and Milk is a vintage cookie recipe from way back in 1939, plus a new way to serve your milk!

-With a chill in the air, it’s the perfect time to decorate the house for Christmas and cozy up with a cup of hot chocolate.
+With a chill in the air, it's the perfect time to decorate the house for Christmas and cozy up with a cup of hot chocolate.
 And some chocolate chip cookies too!
-Classic Chocolate Chip Cookies and Milk are the ultimate comfort foods.
+Classic Chocolate Chip Cookies and hot chocolate are the ultimate comfort foods.
+Christmas to me also means egg nog, so I'll let you pick if you want to mix up your favorite hot chocolate or try some Sugar-Free Eggnog with this cookie recipe.

-Today I’m also sharing a tried and true recipe for Classic Chocolate Chip Cookies that comes from a very old cookbook of mine.
+Today I'm sharing a tried and true recipe for Classic Chocolate Chip Cookies that comes from a very old cookbook of mine.
 This recipe was introduced to homemakers way back in 1939 on a radio show called Famous Foods from Famous Places.
 This cookie came from the New England Toll House in Whitman, Mass.
-And that’s your baking trivia for the day.
-(Scroll to the bottom of this page for the complete recipe.)
+And that's your baking trivia for the day.

 • Bake 8-10 minutes.
 Let cool and enjoy!

-Pro Tip for Making Classic Chocolate Chip Cookies
+Pro Tips for Making Classic Chocolate Chip Cookies

-Serve these fantastic chocolate chip cookies with your Hot Chocolate Milk.
+Serve these fantastic chocolate chip cookies with your hot chocolate or eggnog.
 What a perfect combo.
-And I’ll bet there’s a certain jolly old man with a white beard that would absolutely love these Classic Chocolate Chip Cookies and Milk!
+And I'll bet there's a certain jolly old man with a white beard that would absolutely love these Classic Chocolate Chip Cookies!
 You should make him some on Christmas Eve!

 Classic Chocolate Chip Cookies